PART III – Holiday Gift Guide: 14 MORE Gifts that Car enthusiasts and Track Day people actually want.

 At the risk of turning this blog into a resource solely for Miata owners: This ultra-cheap and easy upgrade for Miata cup holder solves the age-old problem of “How can I have a drink in the car and reach the shifter at the same time.”
 These generic cup holders attach easily to the console/dash bolt on the passenger side of the trans tunnel using an existing mounting hole.
 This location puts it in perfect reach, but also keeps it out of the way when shifting.

-Racers 360 came out with a whole new way of helping drivers improve: They were working on “Remote Instruction” before 2020 made it “Cool”.
+Racers 360 (Now just called Blayze as it has expanded across multiple sports) came out with a whole new way of helping drivers improve: They were working on “Remote Instruction” before 2020 made it “Cool”.
 With their service, you send them your track videos and they’ll give you a detailed coach report on where to improve.
 Whether you have a full array of cameras and a full on board data system, or are simply zip-tying your phone to the passenger headrest… They’ll work with what you have.
 The unique business model allows them to give you access to some huge names in the motorsports world, but keeps it at prices that us mere mortals can still afford.

 8: FIA rain light: $$$ Decent Size Gift